dart-lang/sdk/docs/language/informal/invalid_returns.md

 ### Expression bodied functions

-An asynchronous expression bodied function with return type `T` and return expression `e` has a valid return if:
+An asynchronous expression bodied function with return type `T` and body `exp` has a valid return if:
   * `flatten(T)` is `void`
   * or `return exp;` is a valid return for an equivalent block bodied function with return type `T` as defined below.

-A synchronous expression bodied function with return type `T` and return expression `e` has a valid return if:
+A synchronous expression bodied function with return type `T` and body `exp` has a valid return if:
   * `T` is `void`
   * or `return exp;` is a valid return for an equivalent block bodied function with return type `T` as defined below.